obtuseorion/LLM_Monitoring/README.md

-# LLM code generation monitoring technique evals
+# LLM code generation monitoring methods evals

-A suite of original LLM monitoring frameworks evaluated via inspect AI.
+A suite of original LLM monitoring methods, evaluated via inspect AI.
 Currently:

 **Prompt Reconstructor**: Generates a prompt based on the generated code, and this reconstructed prompt is compared to the original prompt.
 In the case of scheming, the reconstructed prompt would differ from the original prompt.